dhinfra-org/dhinfra-org.github.io/_posts/2022-07-23-my-new-paper-in-convergence.md

 <img src="/wp-content/2022/357.jpg"  width="700" height="300">

 My new open access article has been published in the *Convergence: The International Journal of Research into New Media Technologies*.
 Based on the ethnography of [King’s Digital Lab](https://kdl.kcl.ac.uk), I analyse Feasibility documents and propose a theoretical and methodological approach towards the study of documents in digital research production.
-The full article is available [here](https://journals.sagepub.com/doi/full/10.1177/13548565221111073).
+The full article is available [here](https://journals.sagepub.com/doi/full/10.1177/13548565221111073). <!--more-->

 Abstract: